 Fedora 23+ Clients

 If you have any Fedora23+ clients you’ll want to ensure a few extra python2 packages are installed first on any Fedora ELK clients before you run the above command so run the below command first (this is needed until Ansible comes with Python3 support).
+This may be in place already but if you’re using an old Ansible version perhaps not).

 ansible fedora-client-01 -u root -m shell -i hosts -a \ "dnf install yum python2 libsemanage-python python2-dnf -y"